DataDog/hiring-engineers/answers.md

 ### Datadog Agent and Tags

-I followed the instructions in the datadog docs [page for the agent](https://docs.datadoghq.com/agent/basic_agent_usage/ubuntu/), as well as the instructions in the datadog app for my trial account.
+I followed the instructions in the datadog docs [page for the agent install on Ubuntu](https://docs.datadoghq.com/agent/basic_agent_usage/ubuntu/), as well as the instructions in the datadog dashboard for my trial account.

 I navigated to /etc/datadog-agent and used sudo vim datadog.yaml to update the file.
-It took some googling and longer than I'd like to admit to remember how to do that and use vim to edit and save the file.
-I commented out the dd_url line, api_key, and tags section.
+It took some googling and longer than I'd like to admit to remember how to navigate the box and use vim commands to edit and save the file.
+I un-commented (is that what you say?) the dd_url line, api_key, and tags section.
 I added three tags to each host for location, environment, and role.
 See screenshots and snippet of the datadog.yaml file below.

 ```
 # The host of the Datadog intake server to send Agent data to